-The Department of Naval Science provides instruction in naval procedure and practices essential to the requirement for an adequate merchant marine manned by well trained officers possessing an understanding of naval procedures and capable of operating with the Navy in time of war.
+The Department of Naval Science provides instruction in naval procedure and practices essential to qualification for application for a naval commission.

-SPECIAL SCHOOLS AND CERTIFICATIONS
+SPECIAL SCHOOLS

-Incorporated into the Instructional program are a series of special schools and U. S. Coast Guard examinations designed to provide the midshipmen with training and certification in special fields.
-Among there are:
+Incorporated into the instructional program are a series of special schools designed to provide the midshipmen with training and certification in specialized fields.
+Among these schools are:

 Third Class Year U. S. Navy Firefighting and Damage Control School.
-U. S. Coast Guard Lifeboatman Certification.
+Second Class Year Basic Cargo Handling School.
+Gyroscope, Loran and Radar School.
+First Class Year Atomic, Biological and Chemical Warfare School.